willstMSFT/microsoft-365-docs/copilot/scheduled-prompts.md

 Before you start using the Scheduled prompts feature, ensure that the Optional connected experiences setting is on in your tenant admin portal.
 This setting should be on by default, but you can double-check by accessing the Optional connected experiences setting at [config.office.com](https://config.office.com/).

-Additionally, if you block all new connectors by default using Power Platform Data Loss Prevention (DLP) policies, you’ll need to run the following command to explicitly reclassify the connector:
+Additionally, if you block all new connectors by default using Power Platform Data Loss Prevention (DLP) policies, you need to run the following command to explicitly reclassify the connector:

 ```powershell
 $connectorsToReclassify = @([pscustomobject]@{